 These accidents make up a significant portion of road collisions, and could be avoided if drivers obeyed the laws.
 Head-on collisions can also occur, and sudden stops to avoid a collision can lead to a rear-end crash.
-Common causes for intersection accidents can include, but are not limited to:
+The contributing factors leading to an intersection accident usually include:

 Intersection accidents can be deadly.
 At any point, a red light or traffic stop could be run at high speeds, causing a scene of total chaos.
 A distracted driver could turn into an oncoming vehicle, stopping traffic and causing injuries or death.

 Why yellow lights are important to preventing intersection accidents